We all want to age well. To be free of chronic diseases and sicknesses. To feel strong and independent. But what does it take to get there?

 All of WIHA’s programs can help you to improve or manage your physical health.
 Learn more about WIHA programs.

 Physical activity needs to be appropriate for the level of fitness and skill.
 In addition, it’s important to focus on flexibility and strength training to improve or prevent joint pain or issues, and balance to eliminate or reduce risk for falls.
 Find out how to get started with exercise from the National Institute on Aging.
-They also provide an excellent Exercise Guide specifically for aging adults.
+They also provide an excellent Exercise and Older Adult Toolkit to help people at any level get started or keep going.
 Or, learn how to Move Your Way from the US Department of Health and Human Services.

 The United States Department of Agriculture and the Department of Health and Human Services develop the Dietary Guidelines for Americans.
 See the Build a Healthy Eating Routine as You Get Older pamphlet.
 The National Institute on Aging offers tips for Healthy Meal Planning.
 Our partners at the Greater Wisconsin Area Agency on Aging have developed a great site to help you take steps towards healthy eating.
 Check out NOURISH Step.